How do I get paid?

 How long is my badge good for?

 Your badge is good for one calendar year (spring and fall seasons).
 You must recertify each year during the winter.
 If you take an initial certification during the summer, check that you get a badge for the following year.
 If so, then you will be certified for the upcoming fall season as well as for the full following year.

 How do I get reimbursed for my referee course?

 What should I do if a coach or spectator violates the Zero Tolerance Policy?

 Soccer is meant to be fun and safe, and the Zero Tolerance Policy helps to ensure that happens.
 All coaches, and in turn parents of players, have been advised of the policy.
-Find the Zero Tolerance Policy in the left-hand column under Rules.
+Find the Zero Tolerance Policy here:

-If anyone ever violates the Zero Tolerance Policy at a game in Hopkinton, please notify the Hopkinton Referee Assignor, Ray Almeida at [email protected] immediately and complete the Zero Tolerance portion of the game report immediately.
+If anyone violates the Zero Tolerance Policy at a game in Hopkinton, please notify the Hopkinton Referee Assignor, Ray Almeida at 508-878-9103 IMMEDIATELY.
+Do not complete your game report until you have spoken to Ray.

 How do I accept games?

-Each week you will need to send the assignor your availability.
-The assignor will then send you the schedule for the upcoming week and you will need to confirm your games.
-For Travel games (3rd/4th Grade and up), you will also need to accept the game on the BAYS website.
+Each week you will need to send the assignor your availability via Google form which will be sent to you via email each week.
+The assignor will then assign you games for the upcoming week and you will need to confirm your games.
+For Travel games (3rd/4th Grade and up), you will need to accept the game on the BAYS website.
 This applies to both center refs and AR’s.
+For In-Town games you will be emailed your assignments which you must confirm via email response to Ray Almeida.

 Do I need to do a game report?